NIKANIS/PROJECT-I-/README.md

 	Player can collide with the enemy.
 God Mode when pressing F5 to see colliders and direct win/lose.
 ### 0.5
 	Full implemented UI and GodMode.
 Fixed some bugs and colliders.
 Pao Pao Cafe with Terry vs Terry.
 Camera follow players.
+### 0.6
+	Added choose player and choose map function .
+	Second color Terry Bogard if both players pick the same character.
+	Implementation in development of the characters Andy Bogard and Joe Higash

 -https://github.com/NIKANIS/PROJECT-I-